Sandalots/ValdeUtilstream/README.md

-# Starstruck
+# ValdeUtilstream
-Striking you with stars!

-## Getting Started
-Input your desired text in console prompt.
-Witness the stylisation of your creation!
+Striking your stream.